 LCD and Viewfinder

 X-M1 doesn't have a viewfinder and no option for external viewfinder.
 Lack of a viewfinder can be problematic especially under strong light where visibility of LCD screens goes down dramatically.
-If you need a Mirrorless camera with a built-in viewfinder in a similar price range, consider Olympus OM-D E-M10 II (Compare) or Canon EOS M50 (Compare).
+If you need a Mirrorless camera with a built-in viewfinder in a similar price range, consider Olympus OM-D E-M10 (Compare) or Sony Alpha NEX-6 (Compare).
 If the price is not an issue, take a look at our Top Rated Cameras with Viewfinders.

 Max Shutter speed

 Fujifilm X-M1 can shoot continuously at max speed of 6 fps

 and has max shutter speed of 1/4000 sec